effiemincer/database_mini_proj/README.md

 ORDER BY DaysOverdue DESC
 LIMIT 25;
 ```
-Explanation:
+Explanation: <br/>
 This query calculates how many days each loan is overdue (DaysOverdue) and groups all overdue loans by that number.
 For each group, it counts the number of loans overdue for the same number of days (LoanCount).
 The results are then ordered by the highest number of overdue days and limited to the top 25 results.

-Why It’s Useful:
+Why It’s Useful:<br/>
-Insights into overdue loans: This query helps librarians see patterns in overdue loans, focusing on loans that are significantly overdue.
+   - Insights into overdue loans: This query helps librarians see patterns in overdue loans, focusing on loans that are significantly overdue.
-Prioritization: By identifying groups of highly overdue loans, librarians can target their efforts to resolve the most pressing cases.
+   - Prioritization: By identifying groups of highly overdue loans, librarians can target their efforts to resolve the most pressing cases.
-Data aggregation: Grouping overdue loans by days simplifies the data, providing a clear picture of overdue trends.
+   - Data aggregation: Grouping overdue loans by days simplifies the data, providing a clear picture of overdue trends.

 ![overdue_loans_grouped_bar_chart](https://github.com/user-attachments/assets/a5e4a7bc-05b0-4784-b4b9-14a7e3173fd4)